whit-colm/java-simple/README.md

 > It is available online at https://github.com/whit-colm/java-simple
 > ```

-This both is required by the license and also the school. [learn more about licensing](https://whits.io/licensing)
+This both is required by the license and also the school. [learn more about licensing](https://whits.io/licensing) or [learn more about the GNU GPL v3.0](https://choosealicense.com/licenses/gpl-3.0/).

 # Compiling